michelleconville/under-the-sea/README.md

 This page displays a contact form

 A thank you page when a user completes the contact us form and 404 page are also available.

+*   The 404 page

+This page allows the user know something has gone wrong, there is a button that re-directs the user to the main page.

 ### Wireframes
 <details>